dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

 - The type must either be:
   - Non-generic
   - A closed generic
-  - An open generic with as many generic parameters with compatible constraints as the managed type (excluding up to one generic parameter with the `ElementUnmanagedTypeAttribute`)
+  - An open generic with as many generic parameters with compatible constraints as the managed type (excluding one generic parameter if the marshaller has the `ContiguousCollectionMarshallerAttribute` attribute)
 - If used in `NativeMarshallingAttribute`, the type should be at least as visible as the managed type.

 Passing size info for parameters will be based to the [V1 design](SpanMarshallers.md#providing-additional-data-for-collection-marshalling) and the properties/fields on `MarshalUsingAttribute` will remain unchanged.